 - I was ready to take the exam for a Master Class 5 qualification (a basic commercial boat-driving license) in Australia;

 - my bank had been paying me interest for two years;

 - my dad didn’t understand why I hadn’t just asked him to buy me a ticket home in the first place.

 That experience and the qualifications I gained set me on a path that’s had me living and working across the world.
-It also taught me to always check the expiry dates on my bank cards, to never be too proud to ask for help, and to look for the silver lining in every disaster.
+It also taught me to always check the expiry dates on my bank cards, never be too proud to ask for help, and look for the silver lining in every disaster.

 Even though I closed my account with that bank and will never go back to them, the bonus interest was a lovely boost to my savings, and the experience of starting from scratch has given me the confidence to take risks.
 I know now that even if I fail, it’s not the end of the world, as long as there’s a dock nearby!